The Museum of Unworkable Devices

 As anyone can clearly see, the magnets on the right will be pushed outward by the magnet in the axle, the magnets on the left will be attracted to their smallest radial distance.
 Therefore the wheel is continually heavier on the right side of the axle and should turn in the direction shown by the arrow.

 Some may be concerned about centrifugal effects due to rotation, which would cause the magnets to move radially outward in their slots.
-That's not a concern at slow speeds, for the magnets will still be overbalanced on one side.
+That's not a concern at slow speeds, for the magnets will still be overbalanced on one side, and this device doesn't achieve high speeds.
 If it's a problem, the fix is to simply use springs on the movable magnets, on the inner side of the chambers, to provide enough centripetal force to keep the average magnet position within bounds for a chosen speed, then regulate that speed with a governor.
 Isn't engineering marvelous?

 Those perverse folks who think this won't work are invited to explain the flaw in this design, using elementary physics only.
 See the email address at the bottom of this document.